metrorailings/OwlBlog/content/posts/week-8-insights-2.md

 Two fades at the goal-line?
 Really, Rams?
 No jet sweeps, no shovel passes?

 This Rams running game is pathetic.
 Absolutely incapable of gaining goal-to-go yardage against the 49ers.

+***

+## Giants @ Seahawks

+Giants actually impressing against the run here.
+Good to see them getting better over time.

+Shane Waldron and his unit are executing some really creative plays on critical downs.